-Myall, who has represented England Saxons, is one of the shrewdest lineout operators in England, where he has dominated the lineout in the Aviva Premiership over the last couple of seasons.
+Myall, who has represented England Saxons, is one of the shrewdest lineout operators in England, where he has dominated the lineout in the Aviva Premiership over the last few seasons.

 Huddersfield-born Kearnan joined the Leeds Academy at the age of 15 and after two seasons made his first team debut off the bench against Sale Sharks in the Powergen Cup.